ginger-tek/picovue/README.md

 </script>
 ```

-You can even import individual components only in components where you need them:
+You can even import individual components only where you need them:
 ```js
 import { PvTable } from 'https://unpkg.com/picovue/picovue.table.js'